Holly Aird: Career

 Aird was spotted by a casting director at age nine whilst at Bush Davies Ballet School and starred in the 1980 dramatisation of the H. G. Wells novel The History of Mr Polly.
 In 1981, she portrayed the young Elspeth Huxley in the television adaptation of the latter's autobiographical book The Flame Trees of Thika.
 In 1982, she starred as the young Beatrix Potter in The Tale of Beatrix Potter.
 She was seen in The Happy Valley in 1987 with Denholm Elliott, a true story in which she played Juanita Carberry, a 1930s schoolgirl in Kenya who is often severely caned by her governess.
 She starred in the channel 4 sitcom Dressing for Breakfast in 1995.
 As well as small parts in various television series, Aird became known for playing Nancy Thorpe/Garvey in Soldier Soldier.
 She starred in the 1997 film Fever Pitch alongside Colin Firth, and in 2000 as forensic pathologist Frankie Wharton in Waking the Dead.
 Aird has done voiceover for various BBC natural history projects (including Wild Mallorca) as well as various TV advertisements.
 In 2007, she played a clinical psychologist in Channel 4's drama 'Secret Life' and in 2009 took a leading role in Talkback Thames's Monday Monday.

 Family

-Aird has one son with James Purefoy, and one daughter with husband Toby Merritt.
+Aird has one son with her ex-husband James Purefoy, and one daughter with husband Toby Merritt.